HarnoorG/Data-Analysis-Portfolio/EXERCISE-PROJECT/README.md

 ```

---Minimum weight lifted for each exercise
+Minimum weight lifted for each exercise
 ```
 SELECT TOP 10
 	MIN(weight_lbs) AS min_weight,